boscoh/tohaml/readme.md

 # tohaml

-An HTML to HAML converter, targeting the HamlPy compiler.
+converts HTML to HAML for the HamlPy compiler

 ## Installation